Ezequiel Duran Preview, Player Props: Rangers vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 15th in MLB.

-- The Mets have the 19th-ranked team ERA among all MLB pitching staffs (4.49).
+- The Mets have a 4.48 team ERA that ranks 19th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.